doj/USB_Host_Shield_2.0/README.md

 * Try to connect a external power supply to the Arduino - this solves the problem in most cases.
 * You can also use a powered hub between the device and the USB Host Shield.
 You should then include the USB hub library: ```#include <usbhub.h>``` and create the instance like so: ```USBHub Hub1(&Usb);```.
+* check that the solder pads marked 3.3V and 5V are closed.

 > When I connecting my PS3 controller I get a output like this: